JTinkers/HttpDo/README.md

 ## Redirecting

-Redirecting is a fairly simple thing in HttpDo.

 If your method is meant to redirect back after it's done working it's magic, simply declare it's return type as `Response` and within the constructor define the route you want it to navigate to.